jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-116.md

 The circumference of `Vortex S` currently ends at the `line OPQ`.
 It will then end at the `Line ORQ`.

 All the air-aether within the lines `OPQ` and `ORQ` will be added to it and will follow its motion.
 The remaining air-aether between the `Line ORQ` and `Line OMQ` will migrate to other neighboring vortices.

-Nothing else can maintain vortex N in its current position except for the great force of the fire-aether of its N-star.
+Nothing else can maintain `Vortex N` in its current position except for the great force of the fire-aether of its N-star.
 It  propels the surrounding air-aether globules so that they follow its impulse rather than the movements of neighboring vortices.

 This force is weakened and broken by the intervention of spots.

 ### 117. How Many Spots Can Form Around a Star Before Its Vortex is Destroyed

-Vortex C is located among four vortices `SFGH` and two others `M` and `N` above these four.
+`Vortex C` is located among four vortices `S, F, G, H` and two others `M` and `N` above these four.

 It is arranged such that, even if dense spots gather around its star, it can never be completely destroyed as long as these 6 vortices remain equally strong.

-Vortices S, F, and the third vortex M, located above point D, rotate around their centers from D towards C. Similarly, the other three `G` `H` and the sixth vortex `N`, situated above them, rotate from E towards C.
+`Vortex S, F`, and the third `Vortex M`, located above `Point D`, rotate around their centers from `D` towards `C`.

+Similarly, the other three `G` `H` and the sixth vortex `N`, situated above them, rotate from E towards C.

-Vortex C, positioned among these six, touches only them.
+`Vortex C`, positioned among these six, touches only them.
 Its center is equidistant from the centers of these six, with its axis of rotation along the line `DE`.

 This arrangement allows the motions of these 7 vortices to be perfectly coordinated with each other.